 Learn more: 8 Effective Ways to Measure Intranet Impact and Drive Results

-A modern intranet delivers on all the strategies above—it’s the central, trusted place where employees get personalized updates, join conversations, and stay aligned with company goals.
+A modern intranet communication strategy depends on having the right foundation: a trusted, centralized hub.
+Unlike standalone internal communication tools, the intranet combines news, conversations, tasks, and analytics—making it the most effective internal communication platform to reach every employee.
 It supports multi-channel publishing, enables targeting, facilitates two-way interaction, integrates visuals and media, and offers the analytics you need to measure and improve results.

 By making your intranet the foundation of your communication approach, you can build a more connected, engaged, and informed workforce.